Keiskamma Altarpiece

 The Voice of the Altarpiece

-Medium: Photographic documentation, Toronto, 2006.
-This photograph captures Eunice Mangwani singing within the sanctuary of The Cathedral …
+This photograph captures Eunice Mangwanie singing within the sanctuary of the Cathedral Church of St. James, an act that provided a sonic …

 | Item Title | The Voice of the Altarpiece |